ai-lab-science/Franka-ROS-TRAIN/README.md

 ```
 CONFIG_SYSTEM_TRUSTED_KEYS=""
 ```
 within the hidden .config file within your realtime kernel folder (ctrl+H to show the hidden files).
 In order to be able to control the robot you have to enable the Franka Control Interface (FCI) on your robot.
 Therefore, go to the [Franka World](https://www.franka.de/franka-world) website and log in.
 Then check the FCI addon for your robot and download it onto the robot (https://yourRobotsIP/admin/world).
 For tracking your movements for remote control you need a tracking system, e.g. [Optitrack](https://optitrack.com/).
+In order to send the data into the ROS system, the OptiTrack system has to be within the same network and the [vrpn_client_ros package](http://wiki.ros.org/vrpn_client_ros) is required.
+Also make sure that vrpn data streaming is enabled within [Motive](https://v22.wiki.optitrack.com/index.php?title=Data_Streaming).
+Finally, we need to install moveit by following the instructions stated [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html).

 ## Install the ROS Package <a name="installpackage"></a>